-Department officials attributed these exceptions to oversight.
+Department officials attributed these exceptions to competing priorities and oversight during the census data accumulation years before this current fiscal year.

-Failure to ensure census data reported to SERS was complete and accurate could have resulted in a material misstatement of the Department's financial statements and reduced the overall accuracy of SERS-related pension liabilities, deferred inflows and outflows of resources, and expense recorded by the State and its agencies.
-In addition, failure to reconcile active members' census data reported to and held by SERS and CMS to the Department's records could result in each plan's actuary relying on incomplete or inaccurate census data in the calculation of the Department's pension and OPEB balances, which may result in a misstatement of these amounts.
-(Finding Code No. 2020-002)
+Failure to reconcile active members' census data reported to and held by SERS to the Department's records could result in each plan's actuary relying on incomplete or inaccurate census data in the calculation of the Fund's pension and OPEB balances, which may result in a misstatement of these amounts.
+(Finding Code No. 2021-002, 2020-002)